wrighted/wd-ethan.github.io/assets/resume.md

 **Co-op Software Engineer | Zetron | Victoria, BC | September 2022 - August 2023 (12 months)**

-- Collaborated within an **Agile Scrum** team of 5-8 developers participating in stand-up, backlog refinement, sprint review, sprint planning, etc. using **Azure Dev-Ops** to enhance the Cascade product.

-- Responsibilities included producing new features; developing in-house tools; improving unit, integration, and end-to-end testing; bug resolution; and documentation.
+Collaborated on a team of 5-8 developers utilizing Agile Scrum methodology within Azure Dev-Ops, contributing to an incremental release of the Cascade product.
+Participated in stand-up, backlog refinement, sprint review, sprint planning, code reviews, as well as interviewing and onboarding new developers.
+Developed new features and in-house tools.
+Improved unit, integration, and automated end-to-end tests.
+Resolved bugs and wrote documentation.

-- Contributed to and led the design, implementation, and testing of numerous new customer facing features encompassing the full stack of **Java**, **C++**, and microcontrollers deployed on a dedicated **Linux** device.
+- Contributed to and led the design, implementation, and testing of new customer facing features encompassing the full stack of Java, C++, and microcontrollers deployed on a dedicated Linux device.

-- Participated in the end-to-end development process of an in-house calibration tool within a **C# .NET** environment, from initial requirements gathering to the successful delivery of the finished product.
+- Participated in the end-to-end development process of an in-house calibration tool within a C# .NET environment, from initial requirements gathering to the successful delivery of the finished product.

-- Designed and implemented end-to-end automated tests which included writing device drivers for various pieces of radio test equipment including spectrum analyzers, scopes, and power sensors using **pytest** and **SCIPY VISA** connections.
+- Designed and implemented end-to-end automated tests which included writing device drivers for various pieces of radio test equipment including spectrum analyzers, scopes, and power sensors using pytest and SCIPY VISA connections.

-- Led the development of a containerized **CI/CD** build process for a legacy product version using **Docker** and **Azure Container Registry**.
+- Led the development of a containerized CI/CD build process for a legacy product version using Docker and Azure Container Registry.

-- Routinely configured new devices and troubleshoot firewall rules in a protected network for remote access.
+- Routinely configured new devices and learned to troubleshoot firewall rules in a protected remote access network.

-- Trusted to assist in the onboarding process for new developers.

-- Participated in code reviews and provided constructive feedback to peers.

 ---